 Stuart Forster conducts an interview Rich McCor, the Instagram star known as Paperboyo.

 Rich McCor is an Instagram sensation with a distinctive style of photography.
-His Paperboyo feed has approaching half-a-million followers.
+His Paperboyo feed has more than half-a-million followers.

 If you were to meet Rich at a party there’s every chance he’d modestly introduce himself as a photographer rather than a social media star with a blue tick.